 The Company intends that the Plan qualify as an "employee stock purchase plan" under Section 423 of the Internal Revenue Code.
 Section 423 allows an employer to grant options to its employees to purchase company stock at a stipulated price without having the employees realize taxable income at the time the option is granted or when exercised.
 The basis of the stock received on exercise of an option under this Plan is the exercise price paid for the stock.
-The required holding period for favorable tax treatment upon disposition of the Itron Common Stock acquired under the Plan is the later of two years after the grant date or one year after the purchase date.
-When the stock is sold after this holding period, the employee will realize ordinary income up to the amount of any discount (up to a maximum of 15%) from the fair market value of the Itron Common Stock as of the grant date.
-Any further gain is taxed at capital gain rates.
+The required holding period for favorable tax treatment upon disposition of the Itron common stock acquired under the Plan is the later of two years after the grant date or one year after the purchase date.
+When the stock is sold after this holding period, the employee will realize ordinary income in an amount equal to the lesser of (i) the excess of the fair market value of such stock at the time of the disposition over the amount paid for the stock, or (ii) the excess of the fair market value of the shares on the date they were acquired by the employee over the amount paid for the stock.
+Any further gain is taxed at long-term capital gain rates.
 If the stock is sold before the holding period expires, the employee will realize ordinary income to the extent of the difference between the price actually paid for the stock and the fair market value of the stock at the purchase date, regardless of the price at which the stock is sold.
 If the sale price is less than the fair market value of the stock at the purchase date, then the employee will have a capital loss equal to such difference.